-Saler’s latest book — a critically acclaimed biography of the conductor Carlo Maria Giulini — was published by the University of Illinois Press.
-Recently, he was honored to provide an oral history of the book to the Rosenthal Archives of the Chicago Symphony Orchestra.
+His latest book — a critically acclaimed biography of the conductor Carlo Maria Giulini — was published by the University of Illinois Press in 2010.
+Shortly thereafter, Saler was honored to provide an oral history of the book to the Rosenthal Archives of the Chicago Symphony Orchestra.

-Current projects include a stageplay and two screenplays.
+Other projects include a stageplay and two screenplays